R.M. Dumuje

 Raymond Matthew Dumuje OFR, fss, mni, psc, BEM (24 June 1929 – 9 May 2008) was a Nigerian Army officer and businessman.
 He became the first Quartermaster general of the Nigerian Army.
 On 13 February 1976, as a colonel, he was shot and wounded in Ikoyi, Lagos during the failed "Dimka coup" attempt that saw the assassination of the then Military President, General Murtala Ramat Mohammed.
-The history of the Nigerian Armed forces records this particular event as a mistaken identity for Lt-General Olusegun Obasanjo, the then Chief of Staff of the Nigerian Army.
+The history of the Nigerian Armed Forces records this particular event as a mistaken identity for Lt-General Olusegun Obasanjo, the then Chief of Staff of the Nigerian Army.
 He was one of very few to have served both in the Nigerian Army and the Nigerian Air Force.
 He was also a prominent indigene of the Udu clan in Delta state.
 He retired as the Director General, Nigerian Army, Army Reserve and Recruitment, in January 1984.

 Early years and Education

-Born in Aladja on 24 June 1929 into the Udu clan of the Urhobo tribe.
+Dumuje was born in Aladja on 24 June 1929 into the Udu clan of the Urhobo tribe.
 He attended Dore Elementary School.
 He later obtained the Advanced level of the then General Certificate of Education before joining the Nigerian Army in 1948.